 If it’s your first time to make a roux, go as dark as you feel comfortable.
 If you burn roux, toss and start over.

 Once the roux is ready, turn heat to medium.
 Add in onions, bell pepper, celery and garlic.
 Stir well as you add these ingredients and keep stirring.

-The color will darken a bit.
+Color will start to darken a bit.
 Cook for two minutes and then add the okra.
 Continue stirring until the okra starts to break down into smaller pieces.